SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

     gitlab mr-search <options>
         Do a search for merge requests with given criteria.
         Same as the gmrsearch function.

+    gitlab code-search <options>
+        Search for code in GitLab.
+        Same as the glcodesearch function.

     gitlab merged-mrs <project> [-n <count>|--count <count>|--all] [-s|--select] [-q|--quiet]
         Lists MRs that have been merged.